kgilds/getRealScripts2015/README.md

 1. Number and percent of students without a suspension.

 1a.
-Number and percent of students who decreased their suspenions.
+Number and percent of students who decreased their suspensions.

+# Reports

+## Status Report

+### The objective of the status report is to determine the status of data entry and to identify duplicate data.

+### How to run the status report.

+1. Download each data source from Qualtrics to a csv.file

+2. Save the csv.data in the updated data directory.

+3. Run the relevant data management script for each data source.
+(See data management scripts below)

+4. Save relevant data objects (tables) as an RDS.file in the updated data directory.

+5. Run the Status Report Template Scrip to obtain the layout of the report.

 # R Scripts